simplysparsh/BabyMusic-AI/docs/utility-scripts.md

 ## Best Practices

+- **Real-time Testing**: Run RealtimeHandler tests regularly during development to catch connection issues early
-- Run `check-for-secrets.ts` regularly to ensure no secrets are hardcoded in the codebase
+- **Secrets Scanning**: Run `check-for-secrets.ts` regularly to ensure no secrets are hardcoded in the codebase
-- Use `check-stuck-tasks.ts` to identify potential issues before using `fix-stuck-tasks.ts`
+- **Task Management**: Use `check-stuck-tasks.ts` to identify potential issues before using `fix-stuck-tasks.ts`
-- Always back up your database before running scripts that modify data
+- **Database Safety**: Always back up your database before running scripts that modify data
-- Keep your `.env.local` file secure and never commit it to version control
+- **Environment Security**: Keep your `.env.local` file secure and never commit it to version control
+- **Browser Testing**: Use the browser-based RealtimeHandler tests for more accurate real-time testing than Node.js alternatives